 Public education is the backbone of every Iowa community.
 Public schools are educating the next generation of Iowa leaders, entrepreneurs, inventors, teachers, doctors, tech wizards, researchers, and farmers.
 Our future workforce and society are learning in Iowa's public school classrooms today.

 Public education welcomes every student and breaks the cycle of poverty.
 Although taxpayers realize a return on the investment in public education, we also know that public schools are the heart of our communities, preparing our students to be caring citizens.
 Our public school educators, staff, and leaders strive every day to meet children where they are, challenge them when they need a push, help them recover when they fall, and support them to success.
-Most Iowans today have a public school teacher they can thank, who set them and their classmates or their children on the right track to success.
+Most Iowans today have a public school teacher they can thank, who sets them and their classmates or their children on the right track to success.

 Our Legislative Priorities for the 2023 Legislative Session

 Invest in Iowa's Future

-Fully Fund 4 Year Old Preschool Instruction
+Fully Fund 4-Year-Old Preschool Instruction

-Mental Health Services
+Establish Adequate Mental Health Services for Kids